HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

 ## Code Quality Evaluation

 To many people it is probably obvious why this class is not an acceptable implementation, but I would like to use well known metrics to actually prove it.
-In order to assess the code quality I usually rely on the following empirical classification:
+In order to assess the code quality I usually rely on the following <a name="code-qualities" />empirical classification:

 * **Highly Cohesive**: the concepts expressed in the class are tightly connected.
 * **Loosely Coupled**: the class does not heavily relies on other ones.